TheSmileOfLegend/MENG_Python/README.txt

-Important coding projects written in Python during Master study.
+Some important coding projects written in Python during Master study.

 including topics of:
 - big data